Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ##### U-SQL Python Extension provides data frame indexing by column name

-The Python extension now allows access to data frame columns by name regardless of the width of the data frame.
+The Python extension now allows access to data frame columns by name, regardless of the width of the data frame.
 Before this, indexing by column name only worked for data frames with 10 columns and access to wider data frames was restricted to indices.

 ##### U-SQL R Extension handles nullable types